Sienci-Labs/Resources/mill-one/more/mo-open-source.md

 ## Adding Buttons

 If you'd like to control your machine at the hardware level, you can wire in NO (normally open) buttons to the Mill Ones CNC shield to Play, Pause, and E-stop without needing to find the button in software.
+This also adds extra safety in case your computer or g-code sender freeze.

 ![](/_images/_mill-one/_more/mo_add-buttons.jpg){.aligncenter .size-medium}